yanisz07/TimelessJourneys/Individual reports/Maurice_Constantin_Matar_README.md

 Week 4 Summary:
 This week, I looked into how to implement textures inside the game, as well as other mechanics necessary for coding the player character.
 I also read and played with some of the existing code that my teammates already wrote so that I understand it more.

+Week 5 Summary:
+This week, I started working on the developement of items, specifically on how to link them to the already developped inventory.
+The item I'm developping is a sword, an item in the class of melee items.